ilaydaserin/therabot-project/README.md

 - **Key Files:**
   - `emotion_analysis1.py`: Code for training and evaluating the emotion classifier.
+  - **Excluded:** Large model files and datasets are not included in the repository.
   - **Dataset Used:** **Empathetic Dialogues** dataset.
   - **Purpose:** Identifies user emotions (e.g., happiness, sadness) to improve chatbot responses.